 Exavier “Zay” Wilson, guard, Columbia, Missouri

-The second of K-State’s two high school signees, Wilson is a 6-foot-1 point guard who ranks as the No. 10 player in Missouri and the No. 32 point guard overall in the nation, according to 247sports.
+K-State’s lone high school commit, Wilson is a 6-foot-1 point guard who ranks as the No. 10 player in Missouri and the No. 32 point guard overall in the nation, according to 247sports.

 WHO’S GOING